Quick lookup: Need to find the ASN for an IP? Use the MyIPNow WHOIS Lookup.

 ASN vs IP address vs ISP

-- An IP address identifies a device or endpoint.
+- An IP address is what identifies a specific device.

-- An ASN identifies the network announcing IP ranges.
+- An ASN identifies the network that's announcing those IP ranges.

-- An ISP is a business entity that may operate one or more ASNs.
+- An ISP is the actual company running things-they might operate one or more ASNs.